Aiknn/pet-clinic/README.md

 * cd into workplace folder and git clone SSH
 * cd into new file and ls -la
 * Intellij Idea - new project - spring - select cloned folder
-* Dependencies: DevTools, Lombok, Web, Thymeleaf, JPA, H2, MySQL, Actuator
+* dependencies: DevTools, Lombok, Web, Thymeleaf, JPA, H2, MySQL, Actuator
 * commit and push to github
 * create model POJOs
+* implement interfaces for services
+*